PERMANENTLY REPLACEYOUR MISSING TEETH

 The Versatility of Implants

-Dr. Sitaram doesn’t recommend dental implants as a “one size fits all” solution for missing teeth, but rather as a versatile option for creating custom treatment plans to restore patients’ smiles according to their individual needs.
-If you have one missing tooth, the procedure to replace it is relatively quick and simple — a single implant replaces a single missing tooth.
-For replacing multiple teeth in a row, implants can be placed to hold a fixed dental bridge.
+For replacing multiple teeth in a row, implants can be placed to hold a fixed dental bridge in place.
 The teeth on either end of the bridge serve as anchors, and the crowns on the anchor teeth attach to the false tooth or teeth of the bridge.